jcanton/teamx/README.md

 ### The sounding file

+I added a line that creates a link to one of the sounding files from this repository.
+Otherwise you can copy/link it manually, that also works.

 ```[bash]
 # the sounding file (needs to be called `sound_in` for ICON to read it)
 add_link_file ${teamx_folder}/soundings_tables/input_sounding_teamx_u10_ridge100 sound_in